 When you are older still, men will not hear

 How you were once the idol of the bars,

 How your lips mapped red countries through young heads

 And little poets swore your eyes were stars.

 Staying awake, though full of cold and sleep,

 When leaves are blowing in your avenue

-You will recall a lover of bright things
+You will recall a lover of good things

-Who, when he spoke of brightness, spoke of you,
+Who, when he spoke of goodness, spoke of you,